2014 Florida's 13th congressional district special election

 A special election for Florida's 13th congressional district was held March 11, 2014, to elect a member of the United States House of Representatives, following the death of incumbent Republican Congressman Bill Young on October 18, 2013.
 Primary elections were held on January 14, 2014.
 Young, who had already announced that he would not be running for re-election in 2014, was re-elected in 2012 with 57 percent of the vote.
-With 100% of the precincts reporting, David Jolly was declared the winner of the special election.
+With 100% of the precincts reporting, David Jolly was declared the winner.